Kukuster/SumStatsRehab/README.md

                                   [--buffer BUFFER]
 ```
 where:
- - `DBSNP` is the dbSNP dataset of intented
+ - `DBSNP` is the dbSNP dataset in vcf, vcf.gz, bcf, or bcf.gz format referencing build 38 or 37
  - `OUTPUT` is the base name for the two output dbSNPs datasets
  - `GZ_SORT` is a path to the gz-sort executable
  - `BCFTOOLS` is a path to the bcftools executable